GoogleCloudPlatform/cloud-builders/gke-deploy/doc/gke-deploy_run.md

 ```
   -a, --app string         Application name of the Kubernetes deployment.
   -c, --cluster string     Name of GKE cluster to deploy to.
-  -x, --expose int         Creates a Service resource that connects to a deployed resource using a selector that matches the label with key as 'app' and value of the image name's suffix specified by --image.
-The port provided will be used to expose the deployed resource (i.e., port and targetPort will be set to the value provided in this flag).
+  -x, --expose int         Creates a Service object that connects to a deployed workload object using a selector that matches the label with key as 'app' and value of the image name's suffix specified by --image.
+The port provided will be used to expose the deployed workload object (i.e., port and targetPort will be set to the value provided in this flag).
-  -f, --filename string    Config file or directory of config files to use to create the Kubernetes resources (file or files in directory must end with ".yml" or ".yaml").
-If this field is not provided, base configs will be created: Deployment with image provided by --image and HorizontalPodAutoscaler.
+  -f, --filename string    Configuration file or directory of configuration files to use to create Kubernetes objects (file or files in directory must end with ".yml" or ".yaml").
+If this field is not provided, suggested base configs will be created: Deployment with image provided by --image and HorizontalPodAutoscaler.
 The application's name will be inferred by the image name's suffix.
   -h, --help               help for run
   -i, --image string       Image to be deployed.
-  -L, --label strings      Label(s) to add to Kubernetes resources (k1=v1).
+  -L, --label strings      Label(s) to add to Kubernetes configuration files (k1=v1).
 Labels can be set comma-delimited or as separate flags.
 If two or more labels with the same key are listed, the last one is used.
   -l, --location string    Region/zone of GKE cluster to deploy to.
   -n, --namespace string   Namespace of GKE cluster to deploy to. (default "default")
-  -o, --output string      Target directory to store created and hydrated Kubernetes resource configs.
-Created configs will be stored in "<output>/created" and hydrated configs will be stored in "<output>/hydrated". (default "./output")
+  -o, --output string      Target directory to store suggested and expanded Kubernetes configuration files.
+Suggested files will be stored in "<output>/suggested" and expanded files will be stored in "<output>/expanded". (default "./output")
   -p, --project string     Project of GKE cluster to deploy to.
 If this field is not provided, the current set GCP project is used.
-  -t, --timeout duration   Timeout limit for waiting for resources to finish applying. (default 5m0s)
+  -t, --timeout duration   Timeout limit for waiting for Kubernetes objects to finish applying. (default 5m0s)
   -V, --verbose            Prints underlying commands being called to stdout.
   -v, --version string     Version of the Kubernetes deployment.
 ```